SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 .. admonition:: Experiment

-   Remove the day of the week parameter.
+   Try removing the day of the week parameter.
-   Add a third parameter to include today's lunch special in the greeting.
+   Try adding a third parameter to include today's lunch special in the greeting.

 Functions can return multiple values using a tuple.